Technical Glossary

 Header

-A cluster of pins combined in a single form factor to form a single connector.
+A cluster of pins combined in a single form factor forms a single connector.
 Female headers have recessed holes while male headers have protruding pins.

 HEX

 Hexadecimal.
-A numbering system with base 16 used to represent binary data.
-A byte is represented with two HEX digits where 0 is 00 while 255 is FF in HEX.
+A numbering system with base 16 is used to represent binary data.
+A byte is represented with two hexadecimal digits, where 0 is 00 while 255 is FF in hexadecimal.

 Host